jia1/jia1.github.io/content/posts/multi-step-forms.md

 draft: false
 tags: ["react"]
 ---
-I have a few pages which I need to chain into a single form flow.
+I've a few pages which I need to chain into a single form flow.
 I also need to display a progress bar at the top of each form.
 I need to do some rearchitecting.
 Reasons:

 1. If we don't do anything, we will need to insert `<ProgressBar .../>` and the like into every form component.
 1. Sharing the forms/pages across other flows which don't need the progress bar is difficult.